sondregronas/turtleconverter/turtleconverter/test.md

 > [!TIP] You can add as many callouts as you want!

-> [!WARNING]- Foldable or not, just like regular markdown!
+> [!WARNING]- Foldable callouts, either using Obsidians syntax, or mkdocs's
 > There's more information below!